phongduong/my-portfolio/data/posts/set-and-get-environment-variable-in-github-actions.md

     text: Hello!
 ```

-After you save the workflow configuration, you can check your action and see the output
+After you save the workflow configuration, you can check your actions and see the output